fbpx

 Image from https://www.hamad.qa/EN/Hospitals-and-services/Communicable-Disease-Center/Educational-Materials/Pages/STIs.aspx

-To capture the answers to this question we’d have to breakdown some of the untold truths and address the gaps in knowledge/myths that most people harbour about STIs/STDs.
+To capture the answers to this question we’d have to break down some of the untold truths and address the gaps in knowledge/myths that most people harbour about STIs/STDs.

 • The first myth is that STIs can be contracted from toilet seats.
 While deciphering what diseases can be contracted from toilet seats is another whole conversation, research has yet to prove that STIs/STDs are a part of it.
-STIs are not spread through toilets seats but through direct skin-to-skin sexual contact.
+STIs are not spread through toilet seats but through direct skin-to-skin sexual contact.

 • Having protected sex eliminates the risk of contracting/transmitting STIs completely.
 The truth is you can transmit/contract STIs even with protected sex.
-As long as there’s skin to skin sexual contact there’s a risk.
+As long as there’s skin-to-skin sexual contact there’s a risk.
 Nonetheless, using a condom greatly reduces the risk altogether.

 • It is shameful to get an STI/STD.
 The truth of the matter is that STIs are common among both men and women and delaying treatment/ignoring the infection, doesn’t make it go away.